Kalyani Group: Kalyani Carpenter

-Kalyani Carpenter Special Steels Ltd. was established in 1999 as a joint venture between Kalyani Steels and American company Carpenter Technology Corporation.
+Kalyani Carpenter Special Steels Ltd. (now Saarloha Advanced Materials Pvt.
+Ltd.) was established in 1999 as a joint venture between Kalyani Steels and American company Carpenter Technology Corporation.
 Kalyani Steels' original facility in Pune is now operated by Kalyani Carpenter.

 Kalyani Forge

 Ellora Engineering Co.
 Pvt.
-Ltd. was founded by Neelkanth A. Kalyani in 1979, and began commercial production of forgings in 1981.
+Ltd. was founded by Neelkanth A. Kalyani in 1979 and began commercial production of forgings in 1981.
 The company was renamed Kalyani Forge Limited in 1992.
+Kalyani Forge was the first forging company in India to have the entire press technology as opposed to hammers, which were more common at that time.
+It is a leader forging and machining critical parts like connecting rods, stub axles, and driveline components.

 Kalyani Technoforge

 Kalyani Technoforge Limited, formerly Kalyani Thermal Systems Limited, was established in 1979.
-It manufactures forgings, machined components, sub-assemblies and assemblies.
+It manufactures forgings, machined components, sub-assemblies, and assemblies.

 Automotive Axles

-Automotive Axles Limited (AAL) was established in 21 April 1981 as a joint venture between the Kalyani Group (35.52%) and American company Meritor (35.52%).
+Automotive Axles Limited (AAL) was established on 21 April 1981 as a joint venture between the Kalyani Group (35.52%) and American company Meritor (35.52%).
 It manufactures drive axles, non-drive axles, front steer axles, specialty axles, defence axles, and drum and disc brakes.
-Automotive Axles has manufacturing plants in Mysore, Karnataka and Jamshedpur, Jharkhand.
+Automotive Axles has manufacturing plants in Mysore, Karnataka, and Jamshedpur, Jharkhand.

 Kalyani Global

 Kalyani Global Engineering Private Limited was established in 1985.
 It is engaged in the urban infrastructure and construction industry.